lnsmith54/exploring-loss/README.md

 # exploring-loss

+UNDER CONSTRUCTION.
+The files in this repository do not yet reproduce the figures in the paper.
+It will be updated soon.

 This repository contains the files needed to replicate the results in:
 Leslie N. Smith, Nicholay Topin, "Exploring loss function topology with cyclical learning rates" arXiv preprint arXiv:1702.04283.